100- and 200-level courses

 The Honors Program

 Students who are enrolled in the honors program (509:495), which entails 3 credits of work under the supervision of an honors adviser, must do a substantial piece of independent research.
 This should result in a paper of at least 30 pages.
-Students are expected to have taken a Senior Seminar before undertaking an honors project.
+Students are expected to have taken Perspectives before undertaking an honors project.
 This course is to be taken in addition to the 33 credits needed to satisfy the requirements for the History Major.